 Dubai property group Limitless seeks advisers for restructuring

-[DUBAI] Dubai-based property developer Limitless told its creditors last week that it is looking to appoint legal and financial advisers to work on a financial restructuring plan, a company document seen by Reuters showed.
+DUBAI-BASED property developer Limitless told its creditors last week that it is looking to appoint legal and financial advisers to work on a financial restructuring plan.

 Limitless, along with Nakheel, was among the biggest casualties of Dubai's property crash and subsequent debt crisis that began in 2009.